 - Authorize the creation of an expanded visitor center with space for improved, interactive exhibits, along with expanded restroom facilities and access to both the visitor center and the Tomb for persons with disabilities.

-- As a further bicentennial measure, pass legislation authorizing and requesting the appointment of Grant posthumously as “General of the Armies of the United States,” as was done for George Washington, with the appointment effective April 9, 1865.
+- As a further bicentennial measure, pass legislation authorizing and requesting the appointment of Grant posthumously as “General of the Armies of the United States,” as was done for George Washington.
+[Update: Congress authorized Grant’s posthumous promotion to General of the Armies of the United States in the National Defense Authorization Act enacted in December 2022.]

 The letter is accordingly addressed to President Donald Trump; Senate Subcommittee on National Parks Chairman Steve Daines; House Subcommittee on National Parks, Forests, and Public Lands Chairman Deb Haaland; Senate Appropriations Subcommittee on Interior, Environment, and Related Agencies Chairman Lisa Murkowski; House Appropriations Subcommittee on Interior, Environment, and Related Agencies Chairman Betty McCollum; and Mayor Bill de Blasio.